 The 27-mile Park Loop Road near the Hulls Cove Visitor Center.
 The majority of the Park Loop Road is a one-way road that leads you to amazing highlights within Acadia NP.
 The scenic park loop is open from April 15 through November, 24 hours a day, weather permitting (small portions remain open all year).

 Visit Jordan Pond House

-Jordan Pond House is world-famous for their popovers.
+Jordan Pond House is world-famous for its popovers.
 These puff pastries are served with fresh jam and butter.
-You won’t believe how amazing the view is from the lawn in front of the Jordan Pond House.
+You won't believe how amazing the view is from the lawn in front of the Jordan Pond House.
 This restaurant fills up quickly so make sure and call to get your name on the list.

 Reservations: 276-3316

 Open daily from 11 am – 9 pm

 From 11 am – 4 pm Parking at Jordan Pond House is limited.